2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Examples

-We have combined the above situations pictorially in table \ref{table:Z4}, in which there are 22 gapped domain walls in $\fZ(\rep(\bZ_4))$ in total.
+We have combined the above situations pictorially in table \ref{table:Z4}, in which there are 22 gapped domain walls in $\fZ(\vect_{\bZ_4})$ in total.

-\begin{rem} To see each domain wall more clearly, we can also use the module category $\CD(H,K)$ of modified quantum double to describe these phases \cite{BM07,HBJP23}.
+\begin{rem} One may use the module category $\CD(H,K)$ of modified quantum double to describe these domain walls \cite{BM07,HBJP23} clearly.
 The quantum double $\rep(D(G))\simeq \fZ(\vect_{G})$ can be written as $\CD(G,G)$, and the gapped domain wall produced by condensing 2d condensable algebra $A(H,F)$ in $\CD(G,G)$ is $\CD(G/F,H)$. \end{rem}